Skip to main content

 Freight train on tracks with diesel exhaust

-If you’re a railroad worker who has suffered an injury on the job, you deserve independent legal counsel to ensure your rights are protected.
-Before you accept a FELA settlement, make sure your real costs have been fairly assessed with an experienced FELA injury attorney.
+If you’re a railroad worker who has suffered an injury on the job, you deserve a lawyer who can protect your rights.
+Before you agree to any FELA settlement, make sure your real costs have been fairly assessed by an experienced FELA injury attorney.

-There are many unique challenges and risks that come with working in the railroad industry.
-Workers undertake these risks on condition that safety mechanisms are in place to prevent danger, and that you’ll be compensated for any work-related injuries that may occur.
-Your rights as a railroad worker are outlined in the Federal Employers’ Liability Act (FELA).
+The railroad industry comes with many unique challenges and risks.
+Workers take on these hazards on condition that safety measures are in place to prevent danger, and that you’ll be compensated for any work-related injuries that may occur.

-With years of experience in handling railroad worker injury cases, The Lyon Firm is committed to advocating for your rights and helping to secure the compensation you deserve.
-On this page, you’ll find valuable information about the FELA legal process, common types of railroad-related injuries, and the steps you can take to protect your interests
+With years of experience handling railroad worker injury cases, The Lyon Firm is committed to advocating for workers’ rights and helping them get the financial support they deserve.
+On this page, you’ll find valuable information about the FELA legal process, common types of railroad-related injuries, and the steps you can take to protect your interests.

-We believe that every railroad worker deserves fair treatment and just compensation for their injuries.
-If you’ve been injured on the job, please contact The Lyon Firm online or by calling (513) 381-2333 for immediate assistance.
+We believe every railroad worker deserves fair treatment and compensation for their injuries, such as cancer from exposure to diesel exhaust fumes.
+If you’ve been injured on the job, please contact The Lyon Firm online or call (513) 381-2333 for immediate assistance.

 Your well-being and future are our top priorities, and we are here to guide you through the complexities of FELA railroad lawsuits.